 I have argued that OS and A-scrambling can both be considered A-movement triggered by structural case features.
-This is problematic under the current generative view that accusative case features are located on the light verb v, and that these features attract the theme argument into the outer specifier of vP; this leads to representation (46), where the displaced object follows the clause adverbial.
+This is problematic under the current mainstream generative view that accusative case features are located on the light verb v, and that these features attract the theme argument into the outer specifier of vP; this leads to representation (46), where the displaced object follows the clause adverbial.

 (46) ...
-ADV [ ${\nu P}$ objecti [ ${\nu P}$ ... [ ${VP}$ ... $t_i$ ...]]]
+ADV [

+$${\nu P}$$

+object_i [${\nu P}$... [${VP}$... t_i ...]]]

 Chomsky (2001) repaired this deficiency by assuming that the object must undergo an additional phonological dislocation movement that places it in front of the clause adverbial; this proposal was extended to A-scrambling in Chocano (2007).
 Since the nature of phonological movement is still unexplored, this solution has an ad hoc flavor and, in my view, should not be resorted to, if possible.
 This is all the more pressing because the problem results from the theory-specific assumption of multiple specifiers: the predecessor of this theory with AgrPs, for instance, seemed to fare much better in this respect, as will be clear from the representation in (47a).
-Other alternatives are available that result in more or less the same structure; for example, we might follow the line of thinking in Grimshaw (1997) and claim there is no functional head Agr but that the object crosses the adverbial by moving into the specifier of an extended projection of vP as in (47b); I refer to Broekhuis (2008) for a more detailed discussion of this option.
+Other alternatives are available that result in more or less the same structure; Broekhuis (2008), for instance, follows the line of thinking in Grimshaw (1997) by claiming there is no functional head Agr but that the object crosses the adverbial by moving into the specifier of an extended projection of vP as in (47b).